-NOTE E - NON-AD VALOREM ASSESSMENT MAINTENANCE TAX
+NOTE F - NON-AD VALOREM ASSESSMENT MAINTENANCE TAX

 The District levies an annual non-ad valorem assessment maintenance tax which includes an operating and maintenance (O&M) component used to fund the District's general operations (General Fund) and a debt component used solely to service the District's outstanding special assessment debt for Phase I and Phase II.
-The Phase II note payable (debt) was paid in full during the fiscal year ended September 30, 2021 and the Board discontinued the assessment for the subsequent year.
+The Phase II note payable (debt) was paid in full during the fiscal year ended September 30, 2021 and the Board discontinued the former assessment for the subsequent year.
+During the year ended September 30, 2023, the District contacted the residents with outstanding assessment balances and requested payment.